The conclusion of the Queensland Sexual Health Research Fund (SHRF)

 Share the link to this page with others to keep them informed

-The Queensland Sexual Health Research Fund (SHRF) project has now concluded, after almost a decade of enabling innovative research across the state Established in 2018, the Fund has supported research projects to improve the sexual and reproductive health of Queenslanders, with up to $1.4 million invested across 19 projects over the course of the program.
+The Queensland Sexual Health Research Fund (SHRF) project has now concluded, after enabling innovative research across the state.
+Established in 2018, the Fund has supported research projects to improve the sexual and reproductive health of Queenslanders, with up to $1.4 million invested across 19 projects over the course of the program.

-This project intended to identify and explore the knowledge, attitudes, and practices of Queenslanders aged 16-24 years, in relation to their knowledge, access, and usage of PrEP.
+This project, developed and delivered in partnership with Queensland Positive People, intended to identify and explore the knowledge, attitudes, and practices of Queenslanders aged 16-24 years, in relation to their knowledge, access, and usage of PrEP.
 Additionally, it also explored preferences for newly emerging PrEP delivery modalities, including long-acting injectables and implants, with a particular focus on those under the age of 18.

 Researchers also identified three key areas to facilitate improved access to PrEP for young people: greater universal promotion of PrEP; education through school and the broader community; and improved access to healthcare and medications with strategies to address the barriers linked to cost.

-Another notable project, led by Professor Amy Mullens, was titled Increasing capacity and capability of GPs to provide hepatitis B testing and follow-up management for Chinese and Vietnamese community members.
+Another notable project, led by Professor Amy Mullens in partnership with the Ethnic Communities Council of Queensland, was titled Increasing capacity and capability of GPs to provide hepatitis B testing and follow-up management for Chinese and Vietnamese community members.

-Over four years this project aimed to assess current practices, clinical pathways, and resources available for hepatitis B testing and follow-up.
+This project was conducted over four years and aimed to assess current practices, clinical pathways, and resources available for hepatitis B testing and follow-up.
 Through the project, frameworks were developed for a culturally responsive pilot program to ensure that patients and doctors are aware of and uptake best practices for Chinese and Vietnamese community members with hepatitis B living in Queensland.

 Following meetings with key stakeholders and community to identify key concerns, an intervention was developed and piloted at a site in Brisbane with the help of a nurse research champion, with the results indicating positive changes and engagement to hepatitis B testing and care amongst Australian Chinese and Vietnamese communities.